-Temporary certificates are registered in accordance with the Act on Strong Electronic Identification and Trust Services and the practices described in the certification practice statement document.
-The organization's temporary certificates located on replacement cards are registered by DPDSA's partner with whom DPDSA has concluded a registration agreement.
-A more detailed procedure is described in this certificate practice statement that describes the technical platform in question.
+Temporary certificates are registered in accordance with the Act on Strong Electronic Identification and Trust Services and the practices described in this certification practice statement document.
+Temporary certificates located on replacement cards of social welfare and healthcare professionals are registered by DPDSA's partner with whom DPDSA has concluded a registration agreement.

-- The registration authority acts on behalf of and at the responsibility of the CA. - The registration authority shall comply with the CA's certificate policy and certification practice statement. - The registration authority identifies certificate applicants in accordance with the certification practice statement. - Certificates are created based on personal identification details related to the certificate application, which are provided by the registration point. - The registration authority adheres to the principles of good personal data processing.
+- The registration authority acts on behalf of and at the responsibility of the certification authority. - The registration authority shall comply with the certification authority's certificate policy and certification practice statement. - The registration authority identifies certificate applicants in accordance with the certification practice statement. - Certificates are created based on personal identification details related to the certificate application, which are submitted to the certification authority by the registration point.

-- The CA oversees that the client organization adheres to the terms and conditions of the registration agreement and the relevant provisions of the Act on Strong Electronic Identification and Trust Services. - The registration authority uses the order and management system provided by the CA to conduct registrations and to order replacement cards and revoke temporary certificates
+- The registration authority adheres to the principles of good personal data processing. - DPDSA oversees that the client organisation adheres to the terms and conditions of the registration agreement and the relevant provisions of the Act on Strong Electronic Identification and Trust Services. - The registration authority uses the order and management system provided by the certification authority to carry out registrations and to order and revoke replacement cards.